Xv-yn/MEDS2001/Lecture_2_Endocrine_System.md

 ##### Endocrine System
 The endocrine system is one of the key ways a cells communicate with each other.
 This is achieved through the secretion of hormones.
-Hormones are chemical messengers that are made in one part of the body and are sent through blood circulation to reach specific targets, triggering effects in the corresponding body parts.

 In simpler terms, one of the ways cells can "talk" to each other is through the use of hormones (like emails).
 Hormones travel through the blood circulation (the internet) to reach the specific target(s) (the recipient).
 The endocrine system (the email server) is what allows this to happen.

-##### Glands of the Endocrine System and Their Location
+##### Functions of the Endorine System
-- Pituitary Gland
-	- Located in the Head
-- Thyroid
-	- Located near the Throat
-- Parathyroid
-	- Located near the Throat
-- Islets of Langerhans
-	- Located near the Pancreas
-- Adrenal Gland
-	- Located near the Kidneys
-- Ovaries
-	- Located near the Groin
-- Testes
-	- Located near the Groin

-##### Functions
 The endocrine system is reponsible for many things in the body.
 This is a generalized list of some, but not all of the functions of the endocrine system.
 - Respiration
 - Metabolism